icastro808/icastro808.github.io/essays/smart-questions.md

 …
 ```

 The user provides a clear explanation of the issue, including a description of their expectations and previous attempts to fix the problem.
-This has made it significantly easier for others to understand the problem and offer useful assistance.
+This has made it significantly easier for others to understand the problem and offer useful assistance.<br><br>

 ## Conclusion
 Asking clear, well thought out questions is crucial in receiving helpful answers—not just on platforms like StackOverflow, but in any professional setting.
 By providing detailed context, outlining your expectations, and describing your own efforts to resolve the issue, you are more likely to receive a useful, equally detailed response.
 This not only helps you, but it also contributes positively to the community.
 On the other hand, poorly framed questions often go unanswered or ignored, representing missed opportunities for growth and learning.
 Whether you are a beginner or an expert, learning how to ask the right questions is an essential skill in software engineering and any field that involves daily problem solving.